ttelcl/LclXsv/XsvLib/Serialization/README.md

 ﻿# Serialization Model

+> :warning: This namespace is a work in progress

 Classes in this namespace approach the topic of reading and writing XSV in a different way.
 Upon reading, data rows are serialized into a typed DTO class, while upon writing instances